mikeizbicki/cmc-csci143/topic_12_last_day/README.md

 Please fill out course surveys :)

-Specifics are useful about:
+Specifics about the following particularly useful:
-- the best/worst/hardest/funnest assignments
+- the most interesting/fun/boring/hard/etc assignments
 - the best sources of help you found (AI/QCL/classmates/office hours/etc)
+- ways to adapt the course for AI